Reactivity

 }

-In actual development, we often need to write JS/TS expressions in template interpolation blocks, some of which contain relatively complex logic.
-If templates are filled with numerous complex expressions, it often leads to code clutter and reduced readability.
-In such cases, using derived reactive state to extract and represent these complex expressions would be a clearer and more efficient approach:
+In real development, template interpolation blocks often contain JS or TS expressions, and some of them become fairly complex.
+If a template is filled with complex expressions, the code quickly becomes messy and hard to read.
+In such cases, using derived reactive state to extract and represent those expressions is often a clearer and more efficient approach:

 qk